ocaml/dune/README.md

 Dune is a build system designed for OCaml/Reason projects only.
-It focuses on providing the user with a consistent experience and takes care of most low-level details of an OCaml compilation.
+It focuses on providing the user with a consistent experience and takes care of most low-level details of OCaml compilations.
 It's merely necessary to provide a description of your project, and dune will do the rest.